EduardoRFS/thoughts/life.md

 Can a man be happy alone?
 Family?
 Friends?
 A loved one?
 Is it reasonable to ignore it?

 Should one try to change this?

+## Plato's Cave

+> Leaving the cave was a mistake

+Why are humans so interested in an unknown world where everything it's quite likely worse?
+Should a man trying to find the truth of the world and sacrificing his own well being to achieve this be called crazy?